Totnes Museum

 ADMISSION CHARGES

-The Museum is free to enter and we rely on visitor donations
+The Museum is free to enter but we depend on visitor donations

-Coach parties and school bookings very welcome by prior arrangement - please phone.
+Coach parties and school bookings are welcome by prior arrangement - please email us in advance of your visit.

 Find us